Public Debt in Greece

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production expanded a working-day adjusted 7.2% in January compared to the same month of last year, which was above December’s revised 2.5% rise (previously reported: +2.2% year-on-year).
+Industrial production in Greece expanded a strong working-day adjusted 8.7% in March compared to the same month of last year, which was below February’s revised multi-year high of 11.0% growth (previously reported: +10.8% year-on-year).

-The Markit manufacturing Purchasing Managers’ Index (PMI) edged up in February, after coming in at the lowest level since September 2015 in January.
+The Markit manufacturing Purchasing Managers’ Index (PMI) edged up in April, but business conditions remain bleak in Greece’s manufacturing sector.